cyberbotics/webots-doc/guide/using-the-pioneer-3-at-and-pioneer-3-dx-robots.md

 %end

-The Pioneer 3-DX model in Webots is depicted in .
+The Pioneer 3-DX model in Webots is depicted in [this figure](using-the-pioneer-3-at-and-pioneer-3-dx-robots.md#the-pioneer-3-dx-model-in-webots).
 This model includes support for two motors, the caster wheel, 7 LEDs on the control panel and 16 sonar sensors (8 forward-facing, 8 rear-facing) for proximity measurements.
 The standard model of the Pioneer 3-DX is provided in the "pioneer3dx.wbt" file which is located in the "WEBOTS\_MODULES\_PATH/projects/robots/pioneer/pioneer3dx/worlds" directory of the Webots distribution.